Last updated: What is ESG: Definition, examples, benefits

 What is ESG?

 ESG stands for Environmental, Social, and Governance.
-It’s a framework to ensure that corporate responsibility is practiced and reported with transparency.
+It’s a framework, which includes a set of criteria that is used to evaluate a company’s operations with regard to its sustainability and ethical impact.
+The ESG framework ensures that corporate responsibility is practiced and reported with transparency.

 Investors increasingly use ESG criteria when choosing which companies to invest in, seeking to enact their values by supporting organizations that are committed to being good stewards of the environment, socially responsible in terms of diversity, equity, and inclusion, and practice ethical and accountable governance.